GabrielCirciu/GabrielCirciu/README.md

 Hi,

-I'm a data scientist, with a passion for large scale data analysis, MLOps, data visualization, and networking solutions.
+I'm a Data Scientist with a passion for security, interactive design, and networking solutions.
+I am currently researching and developing a machine learning model that predicts keyboard presses using data from a brain-computer-interface.

-My last projects were:
+My latest DS projects were:
 - fraud detection in datasets that were presented as real / organic
 - named entity recognition in latin using an unsupervised language model
-- wind analytics to predict power generated with wind turbines across a large region
+- analytics to predict power generated with wind turbines across a large region
-- machine vision model to estimate probabilities of aperson having skin cancer based on skin lesion pictures
+- machine vision model to estimate probabilities of a person having skin cancer based on skin lesion pictures

+Alongside that I do some more fun things:
+- created a backend databse management system for a distributed network
-- developing a plugin in minecraft that enhances the difficulty using an exhaustion system
+- developed a plugin in minecraft that increases the difficulty of the game using an exhaustion system

 Cheers!